 When requested in advance of the interview, you should make every effort to meet the request for a male or female interpreter as far as operationally possible.
 In all cases, you must also be aware of gender related issues, since this may affect how the claimant responds during the interview.’

-As a representative, you can do your best to guard against any negative inferences that may be drawn against your client later by stressing to the Home Office from the outset a need for a particular gender of interviewer and interpreter or language, if your client so prefers.
+As a representative, you can do your best to guard against any negative inferences that may be drawn against your client later by stressing to the Home Office from the outset a need for a particular gender of interviewer and interpreter or language, if your client so prefers, and any needs/ issues that may flow from their state of health.
 If these requests are not accommodated, this may explain any problem your client has had in disclosing information in the interview or in respect of other misunderstandings.

 Having a support worker in the interview